urbit/docs/docs/arvo/internals/eyre/specification.md

 - `POST {oryx, xyro} /~/to/[app]/[mark].json`, where `xyro` is data that will be converted to the `mark`.
 In the simplest case, `/~/do/hello/json.json` will pass `xyro` through verbatim, sending `[%json xyro]` to the `++poke` arm of app `%hello`.
 - `POST {oryx, xyro} /~/to/<ship>/[app]/[mark].json` is a foreign message send, as above.

-## 1.5 Subscriptions [#subs]
+## 1.5 Subscriptions <a id="subs"/>
-- `/~/of/[ixor]`[#of-ixor] is an `EventSource`: a conceptually infinite file containing a stream of events.
+- `/~/of/[ixor]`<a id="of-ixor"/> is an `EventSource`: a conceptually infinite file containing a stream of events.
 By default, it sends a newline every 30 seconds serving to signal that the connection is alive to both the server and IP middleware.
   + `/~/of/[ixor]?poll={n}` is a long-polling fallback interface.
 Produces event number {n}, blocking until it occurs.

 Its contexts can be affected by  `POST` requests with a body of `{oryx, wire}`, and a query string of `PUT` or `DELETE`.
 They return either `{mark}`(which may be `null`), or [`{fail, mess}`](#mean-json)